 Does depression help solve complex problems?

-the evidence is very, very weak.
-The authors cite only one “pertinent mood induction experiment”, which may not be relevant at all.
+Coyne dismisses the evidence that depressive rumination actually helps solve tough life problems, concludingthe evidence is very, very weak.
+The authors cite only one “pertinent mood induction experiment”, which may not be relevant at all.And:

-Coyne's first error, as I noted in my previous post, is failing to mention the overwhelming evidence that depressed folks ruminate a lot, they ruminate about their problems, and they themselves say they are trying to understand and solve their problems (Nolen-Hoeksema et al. 2008 and references therein).
+as a strong piece of evidence for depression helping solve thorny social dilemmas, it’s weak.
+It’s certainly not enough evidence to tell people to go off their meds!Coyne's first error, as I noted in my previous post, is failing to mention the overwhelming evidence that depressed folks ruminate a lot, they ruminate about their problems, and they themselves say they are trying to understand and solve their problems (Nolen-Hoeksema et al. 2008 and references therein).
 The question is whether this rumination actually helps solve the problem that triggered the depression, or whether it impedes solving the problem.

 The current view is that, when depressed, thinking intensely about one's problems impedes solving them.
 But A&T point out, as I also noted earlier, that all studies supporting the current view involved depressed people attempting to solve tasks unrelated to their life problems.
 It's not too surprising that performance on cognitive puzzles, such as random number generation, will be impaired if one is ruminating about the death of a close relative or abandonment by a spouse.